 To increase measuring certainty, the TNC can run each probing process up to three times in sequence.
-Define the number of measurements in machine parameter Probe Settings > Configuration of probe behavior > Automatic mode: Multiple measurements with probe function.
-If the measured position values differ too greatly, the TNC outputs an error message (the limit value is defined in confidence range for multiple measurement).
-With multiple measurement it is possible to detect random errors, e.g., from contamination.
+If the measured position values differ too greatly, the TNC outputs an error message (the limit value is defined in MP6171).
+With multiple measurement it is possible to detect random errors, e.g. from contamination.